sukhleen999/census-income-prediction/README.md

 `python3 src/model_evaluation.py data/preprocessed/clean_train.csv data/preprocessed/clean_test.csv results/model/model.pickle --out_dir=results/eval/`

 ## Dependencies
-The dependencies for this project are mentioned in the `census-income.yaml` environment file in the directory of this project
+The dependencies for this project are mentioned in the [environment file](https://github.com/sukhleen999/census-income-prediction/blob/main/census-income.yaml) in the directory of this project

 ## License

 The Census Income Prediction materials here are licensed under the MIT License.
 If re-using/re-mixing please provide attribution and link to this webpage.

 ## Reference
 Census Income.
 (1996).
 UCI Machine Learning Repository.
-Click [here](https://archive-beta.ics.uci.edu/ml/datasets/census+income) to access it
+Click [here](https://archive-beta.ics.uci.edu/ml/datasets/census+income) to access it.